 - social media shares

 Based on these signals and more, Google determines if your business is geographically relevant to the person who performed the local search or used certain local keywords.
 The fight for supremacy in Google rankings will not be carried between your brand and some mammoth corporations but locally, with other local businesses just like yours.
-The primordial mission is for the potential customers to notice you and not them.
+The primordial mission is for potential customers to notice you and not them.

 Google’s Map Pack includes three local business results with their locations pinpointed on Google Maps.
 For example, if you are searching for “restaurants New York”, Google will instantly show a Map Pack above the usual search results you usually get for your search.